Winter Meeting: Production

 The casting of Slick Novak proved to be problematic.
-Burt Lancaster turned the role down because he didn't like the script and did not find the character to be believable.
+Burt Lancaster turned the role down because he did not like the script and did not find the character to be believable.
 Richard Widmark tested well, but studio executives were concerned his portrayal of a sadistic killer in the previous year's Kiss of Death would make it difficult for audiences to accept him in a sympathetic role.
 Thirteen additional actors were considered, and of them all Davis thought James Davis was best suited for the part.
 New York theatrical director Bretaigne Windust had been assigned the film because of his intimate knowledge of the Manhattan social scene, but Bette Davis felt that he ultimately was responsible for her leading man's lackluster performance.
 "Because of the overanalytical approach of Bretaigne Windust," she later observed, "Jim Davis never again during filming showed any signs of the character he portrayed in the test that made me want him for the part.
 No help I tried to give him could offset the effect of the detailed direction of Windust.
 He was lost and openly admitted it."

 Box office

 The film cost $1,927,000 and took in $1,083,000 at the box office, $880,000 domestic and $203,000 foreign.

 It was Davis' second film to lose money.
 Deception, made in 1946, was her first financial failure.
 Winter Meeting was her least financially successful Warners release.
-As a result, Jack L. Warner lost confidence in Davis as an asset to the studio, and Winter Meeting marked the beginning of her final days as a Warners star.
+As a result, Jack L. Warner lost confidence in Davis as an asset to the studio, and Winter Meeting marked the beginning of her final days as a Warner star.